 (e) the referral of a matter relating to a medical radiation practitioner to the responsible tribunal under the Health Practitioner Regulation National Law (Western Australia).

 (2) The advice is to be given no later than 14 days after the occurrence of the matter referred to in that subsection.

-6 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-89 had not come into operation.
-It reads as follows:

-89. Various references to “Minister for Public Sector Management” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

-Public Sector Commissioner

-Table